-Berardo “Chacho” Ramirez is composer, bandleader, and drummer of Metrotang, playing Latin Jazz with an Afro-beat.
-Together with his wife Carolyn Steinberg Ramirez, he co-leads La Banda Ramirez, playing Latin jazz and salsa.
-Chacho has toured and performed with the following artists: Ahmad Jamal, Jymie Merritt, Hal Galper, Lee Wiley, Jose Fajardo, Babatunde Olatunji, Bill Jacobs, and Alex Blake.
-He has recorded with the Ron Gill Group, Richie Vitale, Iguazu, Jorge Sanchez, Bill Jacobs, Alex Blake and Sweet Plantain Quartet.
+Berardo “Chacho” Ramirez, co-leader of La Banda Ramirez, has toured and performed with such greats as Ahmad Jamal, Jymie Merritt, Hal Galper, Lee Wiley, Jose Fajardo, Babatunde Olatunji, Bill Jacobs, and Alex Blake.
+He has recorded with the Ron Gill Group, Richie Vitale, Bill Jacobs, Alex Blake and Sweet Plantain Quartet.
 Commissioned by the New York State Council on the Arts to write his “Nubia Suite,” his compositions have been performed by Sweet Plantain String Quartet, the Hofstra University Percussion Ensemble, and others.
 He has taught in workshops, drum clinics and Master Classes alongside Max Roach, Alan Dawson, Joe Morello, Bernard Purdie, and Jim Chapin.
 He wrote a guide on the history of salsa music for use by public school teachers.
 Chacho and his wife Carolyn Steinberg formed La Banda Ramirez in 2013.